 - Concentration on three business areas

-- Growth in the oil and aluminium sectors
+- Growth in the oil and aluminum sectors

 - A solution to Agri’s problem in Europe had to be found